Ben Shelton: 2022: ATP debut, Challenger titles, top-5 win

 He reached his third Challenger final of the year at the 2022 Tiburon Challenger after defeating top seed Denis Kudla.
-As a result he moved into the top 160 in the rankings on 10 October 2022.
+As a result, he moved into the top 160 in the rankings on October 10, 2022.
 He advanced to his fourth Challenger final at the Charlottesville Men's Pro Challenger where he defeated his doubles' partner Christopher Eubanks to secure his first Challenger title.
-As a result he moved into the top 150 in the rankings at world No. 128 on 7 November.
-His fifth Challenger final featured a repeat of his last with a win against Christopher Eubanks in the Knoxville Challenger which lifted him another 20 positions up to No. 108 in the rankings on 14 November.
-After winning his third straight title at the Champaign–Urbana Challenger, he debuted in the top 100 of the rankings ending the year at world No. 97 on 21 November 2022 and became the youngest player in ATP Challenger Tour history to win three titles in three weeks.
+As a result, he moved into the top 150 in the rankings at world No. 128 on November 7.
+His fifth Challenger final featured a repeat of his last with a win against Christopher Eubanks in the Knoxville Challenger which lifted him another 20 positions up to No. 108 in the rankings on November 14.
+After winning his third straight title at the Champaign–Urbana Challenger, he debuted in the top 100 of the rankings ending the year at world No. 97 on November 21, 2022, and became the youngest player in ATP Challenger Tour history to win three titles in three weeks.
 He was also the youngest American in the Top 250.

-2023: Australian Open debut and quarterfinal, top 50
+2023: First Major semifinal, first ATP title, top 15

 On his debut at the 2023 Australian Open, Shelton reached the fourth round, with wins against Zhang Zhizhen, Nicolás Jarry, and Alexei Popyrin.
 This was only Shelton's second Grand Slam after the 2022 US Open.
 Next he defeated compatriot J. J. Wolf to reach the quarterfinal of a Major for the first time in his career.
 His run concluded with a four-set loss to fellow American Tommy Paul.
 As a result, he moved 45 positions up into the top 50, at world No. 44, for the first time in his career.

-Shelton started the American hard court portion of the season with a loss in straight sets to Marcos Giron in the first round of the 2023 Delray Beach Open.
-At the Mexican Open, he also lost in the first round, in three sets, to the fourth seed Holger Rune.
-At Indian Wells, Shelton defeated Fabio Fognini in the first round, later losing to fellow American Taylor Fritz in the second round.
+In the beginning of the American hard court season for 2023, Shelton faced a tough start, experiencing defeat in the opening round at the 2023 Delray Beach Open, losing in straight sets to Marcos Giron.
+His struggles continued at the Mexican Open, where he once again fell in the first round, this time to the fourth-seeded Holger Rune, in a match that stretched to three sets.
+However, Shelton managed to bounce back at Indian Wells, securing a victory over Fabio Fognini in the initial round, only to be bested by fellow American Taylor Fritz in the second round.